crisLB/diversity_IJP/code_diversity_report_20200513.md

 ### crossed-DPCoA version 1

 The first version of the crossed-DPCoA removes the amount of diversity among sampling units due to the sole effect of factor B, but retains combined effects of factors A and B (i.e. the interaction between factors A and B).
 This first version should always be performed to confirm that the two factors are not independent, otherwise versions 1 and 2 of the crossed-DPCoA will produce the same results.
-This can be done by visually comparing ellipses plots generated from version 1 and version 2.
+This can be done by visually comparing ellipse plots generated from version 1 and version 2.

 -   crossed-DPCoA TD